My days with Jack B. Johnson

 He made enemies in Annapolis on a regular basis starting with Sen. Mike Miller.
 He made enemies with police officers for prosecuting them at times and not prosecuting some at other times.
 He made enemies with the press who rarely gave him credit when he actually deserved credit.
 He made enemies with judges because he never prosecuted cases when he was a State’s Attorney, and enemies even on his own staff.

-It was so bad at times that I remember getting boxes of records when his car left the parking lot in Upper Marlboro while he was serving as a deputy state’s attorney.
+It was so bad at times that I remember getting boxes of records detailing when his car left the parking lot in Upper Marlboro while he was serving as a deputy state’s attorney.
 His own prosecutors would dig up dirt and hand it to me.
 The point was to show he rarely put in an eight-hour day – even though he could successfully argue he was out in the community working.
 His enemies wanted him; they wanted him in prison.

 The interview ended – and I thought that would be the last I would hear about Johnson, but it wasn’t.
 A few years later I found myself working as a freelance contractor for his administration.
 I never envisioned myself doing public relations – or for that matter doing it for Johnson.
 During the heyday of journalism walking to the other side for more money – and better bennies, often got you ridiculed by peers who called it “selling out.”
 But when the journalism recession hit, no more ridicules.